EvoHull/Tapirs/docs/Running-Tapirs/extending.md

 ![DAG](../images/dag.png)

 A DAG should be created in `reports/rulegraph_dag.png` when snakemake is run.

+You can create a rulegraph at anytime using `snakemake --rulegraph | dot -Tpng > rule-graph.png`

 ## Contributing your improvements to Tapirs
 We would love to hear from you about the improvements you've made.
 A pull-request for your git branch would probably be best.